reuters-graphics/bluprint_node-cli/README.md

 - Creates a CLI and a module you can use in node.
 - Uses [sade](https://www.npmjs.com/package/sade) to parse CLI args.
-- Built in mocha testing.
+- Built in mocha testing
+- Typescript and docs by TypeDoc

 ## Quickstart